fttlanshang/POI-Identifier-for-Enron/README.md

 df["shared_ratio"] = df["shared_receipt_with_poi"] / (df["from_messages"] + df["to_messages"])
 ```

+**I used `selectKBest` for automating feature selection and used `GridSearchCV` to tune the parameters for `k`.
+Also, I used `GridSearchCV` in the pipeline, thinking that different algorithms may varied in the number of features needed to achieve a better score. **
-At first, I wanted to use scatterplot to select features manually.
-But the scatterplot could only show two features at one time and it was pretty hard to determine through the scatterplots.
-So later, I used `selectKBest` and `PCA` function to reduce dimensionality.
+**I used `selectKBest` and `PCA` function to reduce dimensionality.
 I integrated them into pipeline.
-Since both can reduce dimensionality, so I preferred not to use them in the same pipeline.
+Since both can reduce dimensionality, so I preferred not to use them in the same pipeline.**

 Since K Nearest Neighbors, SVC and PCA are sensitive to feature scaling, so I performed feature scaling when using above algorithms or preprocessing.
 And Naive Bayes and Decision Trees are invariant to feature scaling, so I didn't do feature scaling unless I used PCA ahead for dimeansion reduce.